laurenlucero/check-yo-self/README.md

 ## Overview of technologies used, challenges, and wins, any other reflections
 Through this project, I demonstrated understanding of writing DRY JavaScript and using localStorage to persist data.
 I used for loops to iterate through and filter DOM elements.
 I solidified my understanding of the different between the data model and how data is displayed on the DOM.
 I used Atom, gitHub, DevTools and Google as tools.
-It was also helpful to have classmates, instructors and my mentor to rubber duck through problems and ideas.
+It was also helpful to have classmates, instructors and a mentor to rubber duck through problems and ideas.
 The architecture of the application consists of one HTML file, one CSS file, and three JavaScript files.
 The todo-list.js file contains a ToDoList class which includes a constructor and the following methods: saveToStorage, getFromStorage, deleteFromStorage, updateToDo, and updateTask.
 The ToDoList data model includes an id, title, tasks, and urgent property.
 The task.js file contains a Task class and constructor.
 Task object instances are held in the ToDoList class tasks property.
 The main.js file contains all DOM related JavaScript.

 ### Challenges